victorzshi/threeway-freeway/README.md

 # Threeway Freeway

-A web game built during [UofTHacks V](https://uofthacksv.devpost.com/).
-Designed to be played by 3 people simultaneously.
+An endless runner game designed to be played by 3 people simultaneously.
+Click [here](https://victorzshi.github.io/threeway-freeway/) to play.

+Make sure WebAssembly is supported in your browser (Google Chrome is recommended).

+Built in 36 hours for [UofTHacks V](https://uofthacksv.devpost.com/) using Godot.

 ![Gameplay](threeway-freeway.gif)

-> But you can get pretty good playing it solo.
+> You can get pretty good playing it solo.

-## How to Play

-Click [here](https://victorzshi.github.io/threeway-freeway/) to play the game.

-Make sure WebAssembly is supported in your browser.
-Google Chrome is recommended.

 ## Awards

-See the [Devpost submission](https://devpost.com/software/threeway-freeway) for details:

 - Best Domain Name from Domain.com
 - Best Game Award by Ubisoft

+See the [Devpost submission](https://devpost.com/software/threeway-freeway) for details.

-## About
+## Authors

-Built in 36 hours with Godot v2.14 by:

 - Andrew McCann (Programmer)
 - Jerry Yuan Chen (Programmer)